kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 **Explanation:**

-This plot shows a graticule for equatorial coordinates and galactic coordinates in the same figure.
+This plot shows graticules for equatorial coordinates and galactic coordinates in the same figure.
 The center of the image is the position of the galactic pole.
 That is why the graticule for the galactic system shows circles.
 The galactic graticule is also labeled inside the plot using method :meth:`wcsgrat.Insidelabels`